Carson Wentz: Washington Commanders

 Wentz, along with the Colts' second and seventh round picks in the 2022 NFL draft, were traded to the Washington Commanders on March 16, 2022, in exchange for 2022 second and third round picks and a conditional third-round pick in the 2023 NFL draft.
 In his debut with the Commanders, Wentz threw for 313 yards with four touchdowns and two interceptions in a 28–22 victory over the Jaguars.

 In Week 3, Wentz made his return against his former team, the Philadelphia Eagles.
 Wentz completed 58% of his passes for 211 yards and was sacked nine times and fumbled twice during the 24–8 home loss.
 In the 21–17 loss to the Tennessee Titans in Week 5, Wentz threw a game-sealing interception to linebacker David Long Jr. in the red zone.
-In the Thursday Night Football win over the Chicago Bears, Wentz fractured his ring finger on his throwing hand.
+In the win over the Chicago Bears, Wentz fractured his ring finger on his throwing hand.
 Wentz was placed on injured reserve on October 22 and re-activated on December 12, although he did not regain his starting duties due to the emergence of Taylor Heinicke as the team's starter.

 In Week 16, Wentz came in relief of Heinicke after he was benched in the fourth quarter, where he completed 12 passes for 123 yards and a touchdown in the 37–20 road loss to the San Francisco 49ers.
 With the Commanders needing to win their final two games to make the playoffs, head coach Ron Rivera reinstated Wentz as the team's starting quarterback in Week 17.
 He had a poor performance against the Browns completing 16 of 28 passes for 143 yards, one rushing touchdown, and three interceptions during the 24–10 loss.
 The loss and wins by the Green Bay Packers and Detroit Lions on the same day resulted in the Commanders being eliminated from playoff contention.

 On February 27, 2023, the Commanders released Wentz after one season with the team.